fleek-platform/chatbox-widget/README.md

 - Customizable appearance through CSS variables
 - Responsive design that works on both desktop and mobile devices
 - Lightweight implementation using Preact
+- Available as both a standalone script and a React component

 ![Chatbox Widget Demo](https://via.placeholder.com/600x400?text=Fleek+Chatbox+Widget)

 ## Installation

+### For Development

 To set up the project for development: